ifrh/Ostfalia-Proforma-Praktomat/README.md

 ### Administration

 Praktomat stores tasks and results in a database and in the filesystem.
-In order to save disk space everything should be deleted when possible (e.g. before starting a new semester).
+In order to save disk space everything should be reset from time to time (e.g. before starting a new semester).
-The easiest way to do this is to delete the whole docker composition.
+This can easily be done by calling

     docker-compose down
     docker-dompose up

 There is no need to back-up anything of the container!

+In case of a software update this is the recommended way to start after updating:

+    docker-compose down
+    docker-dompose build
+    docker-dompose up